jingxuehan0707/ccgt-workshop-opensr-gis/README.md

-# Open Source GIS Programming with Python: An Application of Wildfire Risk Assessment
+# Open Source GIS Programming with Python: An Application in Wildfire Risk Assessment

 Welcome to the Clemson Center for Geospatial Technology (CCGT) workshop!